“Beauty perishes in life, but is immortal in art”

 There are so many things to love about this one.
 First - it was built by a lady, unlike most other monuments in India.
 Second - the architecture is that of an inverted temple.
-Third - it is a 27-metre-deep stepwell which is 64-metre-long and 20-metre-wide, built to worship shallow water of the Saraswati river.
-This is a subterranean wonder that is adorned with sculptures of gods and their mounts, demigods and nymphs.
-It has 10 intricate carvings of Lord Vishnu with a Sheshnayi Vishnu at the centre, that gives an illusion of the temple being built of brick.
+Third - it is a 27-meter-deep stepwell which is 64-meter-long and 20-meter-wide, built to worship shallow water of the Saraswati river.
+This is a subterranean wonder that is adorned with sculptures of gods and their mounts, demigods, and nymphs.
+It has 10 intricate carvings of Lord Vishnu with a Sheshnayi Vishnu at the center, which gives an illusion of the temple being built of brick.

 Buy an air ticket to these beautiful destinations and experience a journey like never before.